Montee Ball: 2011 season

 Ball was named First-team All-Big Ten, by both the coaches and media, at the conclusion of the 2011 regular season.
 He was also the winner of two other Big Ten awards, the Graham-George Big Ten Offensive Player of the Year award (which was renamed in 2011 after of Northwestern's Otto Graham and Ohio State's Eddie George) and the Ameche-Dayne Big Ten Running Back of the Year award, which was also renamed in 2011 after Wisconsin's Alan Ameche and Ron Dayne.

 On December 5, 2011, Ball was named one of five finalists for the Heisman Trophy.
 He was joined by Baylor quarterback Robert Griffin III, Stanford quarterback Andrew Luck, LSU cornerback Tyrann Mathieu and Alabama running back Trent Richardson.
 On the same day, Ball was named All-American by the AFCA, joining teammates Peter Konz and Kevin Zeitler.
 Ball was also named an All-American by CBS, again joined by teammate Peter Konz.

 On December 8, 2011, Ball was named First-team All-American by Yahoo Sports.
 His teammates Peter Konz and Kevin Zeitler were named to the second-team and quarterback Russell Wilson and linebacker Chris Borland were named to the third-team.

 On December 10, 2011, Ball was one of five finalists for the Heisman Trophy.
 He finished fourth in the voting, with 348 points (22-1st place, 83-2nd place and 116-3rd place points).
 Ball's fourth-place finish was the highest in Wisconsin history for a non-winner of the award, until Wisconsin running back Melvin Gordon finished second behind Oregon Ducks quarterback Marcus Mariota in 2014.
 He was joined by teammate Russell Wilson, who also received votes.
 Wilson finished ninth with 52 points.
 Baylor's Robert Griffin III won the award.

 On January 2, 2012, Ball scored his 39th touchdown of the season, tying him with Barry Sanders for most touchdowns in a single FBS season.
-He finished the season with 1,923 rushing yards, 33 rushing touchdowns, 24 receptions, 306 receiving yards, and six receiving touchdowns.
+He finished the season with an NCAA-leading 1,923 rushing yards and 33 rushing touchdowns, while adding 24 receptions for 306 receiving yards and six touchdowns.